mazurkin/mazurkin.github.io/doc/cv/cv.md

 prescription data, enabling clients to select DTC audiences based on condition probability.
 - Developed a secure facade to access and process obfuscated clean-room data, providing a secure and efficient interface to private data (Python, Flask, Gunicorn, Google Cloud API).
-- Implemented and delivered the gender prediction model (Python, Sklearn)
+- Implemented and delivered the gender prediction model (Bayes, SQL, Python, Sklearn)
+- Implemented the experimental win-rate model for the avails predictor (PyTorch)

 ## Deutsche Bank